QuentinVincenot/quentinvincenot.github.io/_posts/2024-04-26-Data-governance-models.md

 Data policies, Data Governance rules, Data Quality guidelines, or even data sharing patterns are some examples of Data practices related to a Data Governance Strategy.
 These **practices are designed by this central entity**, and *their applicability into operational departments are directly distributed* to operationnal teams in the company.

-However, the **rigidity of such a centralised model** can lead to local workarounds found by entities to solve some problematics or the slowness of some processes elaboration.
+However, the **rigidity of such a centralised model** can lead to local workarounds found by entities to solve problematics or the processes elaboration slowness.
-Such failures in bridging gaps between central policies and local practices *can lead to data security, data privacy or compliance issues* when they are not addresses effectively.
+Such failures in bridging gaps between central policies and local practices *can lead to data security, data privacy or compliance issues* when they are not addressed effectively.

 ## 3. Decentralised model